Mental Health Facilities Rochester, MN

 Thrive Behavioral Network Llc Austin Manor Irts - 35.1 miles from Rochester, MN

 Thrive Behavioral Network Llc Austin Manor Irts is a mental health clinic in Austin, MN, located at 510 23rd Avenue Nw, in the 55912 zip code.
 Thrive Behavioral Network Llc Austin Manor Irts provides residential treatment.
-Thrive Behavioral Network Llc Austin Manor Irts offers behavior modification, integrated dual diagnosis disorder treatment and psychotropic medication to young adults, adults and seniors 65 or older.
+Thrive Behavioral Network Llc Austin Manor Irts offers behavior modification, activity therapy and group therapy to adults, young adults and seniors 65 or older.
 Thrive Behavioral Network Llc Austin Manor Irts also supports people with serious mental illness.
-More services at Thrive Behavioral Network Llc Austin Manor Irts include illness management and recovery, diet and exercise counseling and family psychoeducation.
+More services at Thrive Behavioral Network Llc Austin Manor Irts include illness management and recovery, family psychoeducation and psychosocial rehabilitation services.

 Learn More